themainman8421/SciFiUI/README.md

 # What I am most proud of in the assignment

-The thing that i am most proud of from this assignment is being able to use most things that have been thought throughout the course in a nice and simplstic way to create something that i can say is mine and not someone elses work. it also helped me understand some concepts such that the order in which classes get displayed matter as if they are in the wrong order certain classes will overlap another and not be visable.
-Without the use of the push and pop matrix almost everything will get controled by the rotion method cause more trouble then needs be.
-Even though i had trouble here and there with certain things i has fun creating this UI which made it okay to have some troubles.
+The thing that I am most proud of from this assignment is being able to use most things that have been thought throughout the course in a nice and simplistic way to create something that I can say is mine and not someone else's work. it also helped me understand some concepts such that the order in which classes get displayed matter as if they are in the wrong order certain classes will overlap another and not be visible.
+Without the use of the push and pop matrix almost everything will get controlled by the rotation method cause more trouble than needs be.
+Even though I had trouble here and there with certain things I has fun creating this UI which made it okay to have some troubles.

 # Image and Video